Pauline Lynch (Chairperson)

-Joe McNamara (Chairman)
+Joe McNamara (PRO)

 Joe McNamara (MPEAI, MEAE, MIAFD)

-I am the director of Corrigan and Sons Funeral Directors, Dublin; born into the undertaking business, the fourth generation to run the company.
+Joe is a proud director of Corrigan and Sons Funeral Directors, Dublin; born into the undertaking business, the fourth generation to run the company.
 I am a part of an unbroken line of family involvement in a company set up by Patrick Corrigan in the latter part of the nineteenth century.
 I work with three medical schools (UCD, TCD and the Royal College of Surgeons) in Dublin and take care of the burials or cremations of those who have donated their bodies to medical research.

 I gained my Degree in Business in University College Dublin.
 Afterwards, I started training in embalming at the Midlands Embalming School, Birmingham with J. Lee as my tutor.
 I also earned my Diploma in Funeral Directing in Coventry (R. Pargetter, tutor).
 I am a Founder Member of the ‘Leinster Division’ the first structured gathering of embalmers in ROI; and subsequently, Founder Member of the ‘Professional Embalmers’ Association’.